 In China and other parts of Asia, it's extremely common to use Chinese Medicine products or follow TCM practices whilst breastfeeding.
 In fact, right after birth, a vast majority of the 18 million Chinese women who give birth every year undergo a tradition called Yuezi.
 Yuezi is a 42-day period during which everything you eat or drink is dictated by Chinese Medicine.
 Yuezi aims to repair the trauma of birth in a woman's body and to ensure the baby is well breastfed.
 It is a tradition dating back to 10th century AD so it's fair to say there's a well documented understanding of what Chinese Medicinal products should be taken while breastfeeding.

 There are many Chinese Medicine products designed to help with breastfeeding.
-Most are aimed at either increasing milk supply (like our own Milk Boost Tea) or at preventing blocked ducts or mastitis (like our Unblock Nursing Tea).
+Most are aimed at either increasing milk supply or at preventing blocked ducts or mastitis.
 They're all based on Chinese Medicine theories.
 In Chinese Medicine most medical issues can be traced to either a problem with your Qi supply (see here our explanation of what is Qi) or a Yin-Yang imbalance in your body.

-For instance it is believed that the act of birth-giving results in extremely depleted levels of Qi and Blood in one's body.
-It makes sense: when you give birth you spend an enormous amount of energy and lose a lot of bodily fluids.
-Chinese Medicine teas that aim to boost milk supply will therefore be packed with herbs that help your body regain healthy levels of Blood and Qi.
+It is believed that the act of birth-giving results in extremely depleted levels of Qi and Blood in one's body.
+It makes sense: when you give birth you spend an enormous amount of energy and lose a lot of Body Fluids.

 Whilst Chinese Medicine bases itself on widely different concepts than Western Medicine, it shouldn't be dismissed.
 Millions of women use Chinese Medicine every year to help with their breastfeeding issues and many find it extremely effective.